Alex has spent a lifetime in the sewing industry

 38 Broad Street, Bath.

 In 1882 The Royal Sewing Machine Company Ltd diversified its range of products and became the Royal Machine Manufacturing Co.
-They produced other beauties such as the Shakespear, (no ‘e’ on the end as in William), Challenge and Avon.
+In the sewing machine line they produced beauties such as the Shakespear, Challenge and Avon.
+However diversification allowed the company to go into production of many items including bicycles and tricycles.

 The Royal Mail Tricycle No2